ITIN vs Conventional Loans

 Compare ITIN vs conventional loans for California borrowers.
 Understand requirements for foreign nationals and non-permanent residents, credit score minimums, down payment, documentation, and which mortgage option is best when you don’t have a Social Security number.

 Conventional Loans: Standard mortgages backed by Fannie Mae or Freddie Mac requiring Social Security number for credit verification.
-Available to US Citizens and Permanent Resident Aliens (green card holders) only.
+Conventional loans generally require a Social Security number and eligible residency status — some non-permanent residents may qualify, while borrowers with only an ITIN typically do not, which is where ITIN programs come in.
 Lower down payments (3-20%), competitive interest rates, and strict qualification standards including 620+ credit score and 43% DTI maximum.

 Critical Distinction: ITIN loans enable homeownership for non-citizens legally working in US without SSN.
 Conventional loans require SSN and are limited to US Citizens and Permanent Resident Aliens.
 ITIN loans are portfolio products with higher rates.
 Conventional loans are sold to Fannie/Freddie with lower rates.